 Social services should also consider your gender and your ethnic and religious background when deciding how to help you.

-Will they try to make me go back home?
+Can social services try to make you go back home?

 In most cases, both the housing department and social services will want to see whether it is possible for you to return home by resolving any problems you have with your parents or guardians through mediation.
 However, they cannot insist on this if you are at risk of violence or abuse at home.